 Businesses, large and small, increasingly recognize the critical distinction between a manager and a leader—between someone who merely assigns tasks, and someone who paints a vision and inspires employees to work effectively toward achieving it.
 The online organizational Leadership concentration within the Psychology master's program provides students with a basic understanding of applying psychological principles to organizations and corporations that create positive environments and propel employees toward success.
 Coursework covers such areas as the psychological science of leadership, emotional intelligence, gender and leadership style, and 21st Century leadership models.

-Students take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.
+Students in our online M.A in Psychology, Organizational Leadership Concentration take 18 credit hours in foundational psychology (core courses), six credit hours in an applied research project, and the remaining 12 credit hours taken within their concentration.